virtual conference + on-site excursions

 European Geothermal Workshop | EGW 2021

 23–24 September 2021

 GeoKarlsruhe 2021 is excited to be held together with the European Geothermal Workshop 2021.
-EGW abstracts can be submitted soon via our GeoKarlsruhe website, and online registration will also be available here together with the GeoKarlsruhe 2021 registration.
-Learn more
+EGW abstracts are handled via our GeoKarlsruhe website (details here), and online registration is available here together with the GeoKarlsruhe 2021 registration (here).